-Three concessions are subject to an option agreement with Compania Minera Ares S.A.C. ("Ares") where the Company has the right to earn an initial 51% interest in these concessions subject to incurring exploration expenditures of US\$5,000,000, including certain administrative costs, by October 2023.
-As of May 31, 2020, a total of US\$1,900,940 in expenditures had been incurred with an outstanding balance of US\$3,099,060 remaining.
-The La Bruja concessions are located within an area of interest defined in the option agreement such that exploration expenditures of \$219,320 incurred for the La Bruja concessions also qualify for the Ares earn-in.
+Three concessions are subject to an option agreement with Compania Minera Ares S.A.C. ("Ares") where the Company has the right to earn an initial 51% interest in these concessions alle subject to an option agreement with company mineral residences of US\$5,000,000, including certain administrative costs, by October 2023.
+As of November 30, 2020, a total of US\$2,281,612 in expenditures had been incurred with an outstanding balance of US\$2,718,388 remaining.
+The La Bruja concessions are located within an area of interest defined in the option agreement such that exploration expenditures of \$307,037 incurred for the La Bruia concessions also qualify for the Ares earn-in.

 Following the earn-in of a 51% interest in these mineral concessions, a new joint venture company is to be formed where the Company would hold an initial 51% equity interest and Ares would hold a 49% equity interest.
 Either party will then be required to co-fund their pro-rata share of ongoing exploration expenditures or would be subject to dilution.
 If either party were diluted to less than a 15% interest their interest would convert to a 1.5% NSR royalty with the other party then holding a 100% interest in the joint venture company.
-If the Company maintains greater than a 50% interest in the joint venture it would continue to be operator.
+If the Company maintains greater than a 50% interest in the joint venture it would continue to be operator